Using an Estate Planning Attorney: The Basics

 - Your final healthcare wishes

-Of course, the more detailed the information you provide to your attorney, the better they can help you with your estate planning.
+Of course, the more detailed the information you provide to your attorney, the better they can help you with your estate planning needs.
+Often, an estate planning attorney will provide you with a detailed questionnaire for you to complete.
+Taking the time to complete this document will only make the process more seamless for all parties involved.

-An attorney will then discuss the options available to you.
+Following your initial meetings, an attorney will discuss your options.
 They will work closely with you toward an estate planning solution that is right for you.
-You need to consider your assets, final health care wishes, and steps you can take now to save your estate and your loved one's taxes and other expenses.
+You must consider your assets, final health care wishes, and steps to maximize the assets distributed to your loved ones and minimize taxes and other expenses.

-Your attorney will prepare and execute all necessary documents such as wills, living trusts, testamentary trusts, and powers of attorney.
-They will explain how to sign or notarize the documents to make them legal.
+Your attorney will prepare and assist with the execution of all necessary documents, such as wills, living trusts, testamentary trusts, and powers of attorney.
+They will explain the formalities to ensure the documents meet all legal requirements of each legal document.
+These formalities include having the correct number of witnesses and notarizing certain documents.

 Step 4: Keep Documents Updated